-2020 (mid-October): The five most-expensive cars sold at public auction thus far in 2020 are all classic Bugattis, including the new marque record holder.
+2020 (Full Year): The five most-expensive cars sold at public auction in 2020 were all classic Bugattis, including the new marque record holder.

 List of the Top Ten Most-Expensive Cars Sold at Auction in 2020

-The 10 highest results achieved for cars sold at public auction thus far in 2020 were:
+The 10 highest results achieved for cars sold at public auction in 2020 were:

 |Lot||Year||Car||Price ($)||Auction House||Auction|